Arkite’s operator guidance platform transforms workstations into a digital and interactive environment by:

 No wonder our clients are enthusiastic about our platform.
 And we are as well, obviously.
 If we weren’t, we wouldn’t spend our time and effort in even further improving it.

 However, we have noticed during several project implementations not everybody is convinced from the start.
-Ironically enough, the operators are the ones that are often rather sceptical of digital work instructions and sometimes there is quite some resistance among them to start using it.
+Ironically enough, the operators are the ones that are often rather sceptical of our solution and sometimes there is quite some resistance among them to start using it.
 And since operators are the main users and therefore stakeholders of our platform, that’s an important problem.

 Now, where does this resistance come from?

 First of all, operators often see the Arkite solution as yet another way for their superiors to control them.
 They feel like Big Brother is watching them, penalizing them when making mistakes or working too slowly.

 Next, they experience the platform as a straight-jacket that defines what they can and can’t do.
 They feel like they can no longer think for themselves or make their own decisions.

 Finally, operators do not like the fact that one standardized way of working is imposed upon them.
 Sometimes, they have developed their own habits over the years and they are not open to do things differently then they are used to.

 In fact, these are valid concerns.
 Any human on this planet wants to be able to make his own choices and feel in charge of his own life.
 It is a point of concern for any technological innovation: we need to make sure it supports us, but does not rule us.

 At Arkite, we are very much aware of this.
 For every feature we develop, our main goal is that it should help the operator and increase his confidence and independence rather than confining it.

 Let’s look at a few practical examples how we are doing this.